GE Equity

 Venture Round in 2002

-Achillion Pharmaceuticals is a clinical-stage biopharmaceutical company based in Blue Bell, Pennsylvania, focused on discovering and developing small molecule drug therapies for immune system disorders.
-The company's lead candidate, ACH-4471, is a factor D inhibitor currently undergoing Phase II clinical trials for the treatment of paroxysmal nocturnal hemoglobinuria (PNH) and C3 glomerulopathy.
-Additionally, Achillion is developing two other factor D inhibitors, ACH-5228 and ACH-5548, both in Phase I clinical trials for PNH and other complement-mediated diseases.
-The company also has licensing agreements with Ora, Inc. for the development of ACH-702, and with GCA Therapeutics, Ltd. for elvucitabine, a treatment for hepatitis B and HIV.
-Founded in 1998, Achillion aims to advance its portfolio of therapies targeting the complement system, which plays a crucial role in various immune-related conditions.
+Achillion Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical company based in Blue Bell, Pennsylvania, specializing in the discovery, development, and commercialization of small molecule drug therapies targeting immune system disorders.
+Its lead candidate, ACH-4471, is a factor D inhibitor currently undergoing Phase II clinical trials for the treatment of paroxysmal nocturnal hemoglobinuria (PNH) and C3 glomerulopathy.
+The company is also advancing other factor D inhibitors, including ACH-5228 and ACH-5548, both of which are in Phase I clinical trials for PNH and other complement-mediated diseases.
+Achillion has established license agreements with Ora, Inc. for the development of ACH-702 and with GCA Therapeutics, Ltd. for elvucitabine, a treatment for hepatitis B and HIV.
+Founded in 1998, Achillion operates as a subsidiary of Alexion Pharmaceuticals, Inc. Its focus is on advancing therapies that address disorders linked to the complement system, which plays a crucial role in the innate immune response.

 Mesa Communications Group